plants & microbes (IDIL program)

 - interdisciplinarity

-The student will design an individual training project that aligns with the research internship project he or she will choose after the introductory week (“Summer School”).
+The student will design an individual training project consistent with the research internship project he or she will choose after the introductory week (“Summer School”).

-Each student will be assigned a research mentor, who will oversee the internship, and an academic advisor to help tailor a personalized program in plant sciences and microbiology.
+Each student will be assigned a research mentor, who will oversee the internship, and an academic advisor to help tailor his or her personalized program in plant sciences and microbiology.

 The program is supported by a network of laboratories that is unique in the world, conducting research on a wide range of topics in the fields of plant sciences, microbiology, and biotic interactions in the agro-environment, with both fundamental and applied objectives.

 A strong background in molecular and cellular biology and genetics at the bachelor’s level is required.
-In addition, a solid understanding of either plant physiology or microbiology—depending on the student’s individual project within the Plants & Microbes track—is also required.
-Knowledge of bioinformatics is preferred.
+Additionally, a good knowledge of either plant physiology or microbiology—depending on the student’s individual project within the Plants & Microbes educational track—is also required.
+Knowledge of bioinformatics is appreciated.
 Fluency in scientific English is required.
 The ability to work independently and in a team is necessary to complete this course.

 Students who graduate from this master’s program will have acquired specialized skills in a research topic related to plant sciences, microorganisms, or their interactions in the agro-environment, enabling them to lead fundamental research or applied research and development projects.